Tobacco Road (song)

 "Tobacco Road" is a blues song written and first recorded by John D. Loudermilk in December 1959 and released in 1960.
 This song became a hit for The Nashville Teens in 1964 and has since become a standard across several musical genres.

-Loudermilk original
+Loudermilk original version

 Originally framed as a folk song, "Tobacco Road" was a semi-autobiographical tale of growing up in Durham, North Carolina.
 Released on Columbia Records, it was not a hit for Loudermilk, achieving only minor chart success in Australia.
 Other artists, however, immediately began recording and performing the song.